 Early detection and treatment are key for stopping the progression of hepatitis C and avoiding major complications.

-Mothers with HCV also can pass the virus on to their children during childbirth, but not through breastfeeding.
+Birthing parents with HCV can also transmit the virus during childbirth, but not through nursing.

 In most cases, there are no early warning signs.
 Most people are symptom-free and remain unaware of the infection.
-Others experience mild symptoms, such as fatigue and loss of appetite, which tend to clear up on their own.
+Others experience mild symptoms, such as fatigue and loss of appetite, which tend to resolve independently.

-The acute phase of hepatitis C is the first six months after contracting HCV.
+The acute phase of hepatitis C is the first 6 months after contracting HCV.
 Early symptoms may include:

 - loss of appetite

 In most cases, symptoms clear up within a few weeks.
 If your immune system doesn’t fight the infection on its own, it enters the chronic phase.